mal1kc/learnin_area/helper_tools/makefile/readme.md

 **step by step description of this example**

-- **make** selects target 'foo' because the first taget is default target
+- **make** selects target 'foo' because the first target is default target
 - foo requires foo.o,so**make** searches for the foo.o target
 - foo.o requires foo.c,so**make** searches foo.c target
 - foo.c has no dependencies,so the echo command is run
 - the cc -c command is run, because of all foo.o dependencies finished
-- the top cc command is run , because of all foo depen. is finished
+- the top cc command is run , because of all foo depend. is finished
-- thats it foo is a compiled c program
+- that's it foo is a compiled c program

 __if we delete foo.c,all targets will rerun.__